gfelber/website/writeups/ctrl_space_sheratan.md

     return 0;
 ```

-After the worker finished doing the command it notifies the client through `SHERATAN_IOCTL_DONE`, which wakes it about.
-It also frees the cmd from the heap and removes the reference from the `private_data`.
+After the worker finished doing the command it notifies the client through `SHERATAN_IOCTL_DONE`.
+It also `kfree`s the cmd from the heap and removes the reference from the `private_data`.
 ```c
   case SHERATAN_IOCTL_DONE:
     pr_info("sheratan: done\n");